Check Out Easy Steps To Replace A Toilet Flange

 1. Gather all the required items/materials to replace a flange

-Below are the materials require –
+Below are the materials required –

 The below materials can easily be available in any hardware shop.
 They are not very expensive.